SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Discussion

 \item[$\bullet$] \textbf{Granularity and Parametrization}: Target difficulty can be adjusted to control the expected block time, allowing for fine-grained tuning of the block production rate.

-\item[$\bullet$] \textbf{Amortization-freeness}: While methods for batching the verification of Groth16 proofs exist~\cite{groth16-batching}, no analogous techniques have yet been developed for batching the proving process.
+\item[$\bullet$] \textbf{Amortization-freeness}: While methods for batching the verification of Groth16 proofs exist~\cite{groth16-batching}, to our knowledge, no analogous techniques have yet been developed for batching the proving process.
 Although batching methods for proof generation are being actively explored~\cite{zkp-batching}, these efforts currently focus on protocols other than Groth16.

 \item[$\bullet$] \textbf{Independence}: There is no work shared between the generation of two separate proofs, and no advantage is gained for generating one after the other, even if they use the same circuit with different parameters.
 Even if there were two proof transactions in the mempool with the same circuit and parameters, their proof generation would still constitute completely independent work, since they differ in the integrity parameter.